simi1505/SG13G2_ASIC-Design-Template/README.md

 Step-by-step introduction to set this repo up for your design:

 - Download or clone this folder / repo into the foss/designs folder of your IIC-OSIC-Tools environment.
-- Shift or copy the .designinit file from foss/designs/SG13G2_ASIC-Design-Template to foss/designs.
-This will change the used PDK to SG13G2 by IHP
+- Shift or copy the .designinit file from foss/designs/SG13G2_ASIC-Design-Template to foss/designs and check the path for Xschem.
+This will change the used PDK to SG13G2 by IHP.
 - Rename the repo as you wish.
 - Execute \texttt{clean\_all.sh}
 - Add your VHDL code to the \texttt{vhdl} folder